leozide/leocad/README.txt

 - LeoCAD for Linux:

-  You can either download the source from CVS or use the precompiled i386 binaries.
+  You can either download the source from SVN or use the precompiled i386 binaries.
 You will also need to download the Pieces Library separately, extract it to a directory of your choice and point the LEOCAD_LIB environment variable to it.
 More information is available at